My Name is Wendy

 General Critical Reception

 People of Print acknowledge the stunning and unforgettable visual feel of their work, describing their graphics as "like looking at a collage – partly surreal and almost entirely rendered in bold black and white."
-Design magazines like Ficciones Typografika have published their creations.
+Design magazines like 'Ficciones Typografika' have published their creations.
 (Anna Chayasitit, July 1 2014 People of Print)

-According to People of Print, the studio's work has a "impressive roster of clients and projects," highlighting their widespread popularity and esteem in the graphic design community.
+According to 'People of Print', the studio's work has a "impressive roster of clients and projects," it highlights their popularity and esteem in the graphic design community.
 (Amber Weaver, April 25 2019 People of Print)

-My Name Is Wendy is frequently described as extremely imaginative, aesthetically striking, and philosophically intriguing by design journalists and reviewers.
-Their work is often praised for its powerful use of typography, innovative forms, and striking visuals.
+'My Name Is Wendy' is often described as imaginative, aesthetically pleasing, and philosophically captivating by design journalists and reviewers.
+The studio's work is often praised for its powerful use of typography, innovative forms, and striking visuals.

 Bibliography